simran5mar/backbase-kubernete/README.md

 Requirements
 For this solution to run its required to have:

-1. Kubernetes cluster running.
+1. Kubernetes cluster running. (covered in step 1 and Step 2)
-2. helm installed.
+2. helm installed (covered in step 3).
-3. kubectl configured to access kubernetes cluster;
+3. kubectl configured to access kubernetes cluster.

 Steps to create the scenario
 1. Clone this REPO